joegen/opalvoip-ptlib/ReadMe.txt

 6. IPv6 support in ptlib
 ------------------------

-The IPv6 support in ptlib is still experimental.
-You have to get the latest CVS version to compile it (does work since 7th November 2002).
-Pwlib can be compiled with or without the IPv6 support.
+The IPv6 support in PTlib is supported and can be enabled or disabled via the configure program.

 When compiled with the IPv6 support, applications using only IPv4 are still fully backward compatible.
-Pwlib is able to manage simultaneously IPv4 and IPv6 connections.
+PTLib is able to manage simultaneously IPv4 and IPv6 connections.